 If you’re creating a personal SWOT analysis template, you can pick a goal you’re working towards such as a promotion, or an award, and identify your strengths, weaknesses, opportunities, and threats in relation to that goal.
 In personal SWOT analysis examples like this, you can give yourself a time period, such as the last year, to review.

-Once you have decided on a goal, you can start to think about SWOT analysis questions that related to:
+Once you have decided on a goal, you can start to think about SWOT analysis questions that are related to:

 - Your customers